vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-contour-to-ingress-and-beyond.md

 ---
-title:  "Getting Started with Contour - To Ingress and Beyond"
+title: Getting Started with Contour - To Ingress and Beyond
-linkTitle: "Contour to Ingress and Beyond"
+linkTitle: Contour to Ingress and Beyond
-parent: "Service Routing"
+parent: Service Routing
 weight: 2
 topics:
 - Kubernetes